 Thorns Art Department is a welcoming and vibrant hub of activity.
-We have excellent facilities ranging from Photoshop, Animation packages to a specialist clay studio and kiln.
+We have excellent facilities ranging from a specialist clay studio and kiln to laptops where digital work can be made.
 There are two main Art rooms both fully equipped with resources for a wide range of Art practices.

 Why study Art?
 Art stimulates both sides of the brain and allows students to learn to use their senses.
 We aim to teach our students to think openly and have the confidence to try out new ideas and opinions.
 Art gives students the chance to learn how to think critically, as most questions about Art have no specific answer or solutions.
 Our students learn how to work as a team to collaborate and build on others ideas often resulting in large group Art pieces.

 The internet has created an explosion of opportunity for digital designers and multi-media artists, therefore our role in delivering the skills students need for today’s society are paramount.

 Take a look at this short video, filmed at last year’s Year 11 Art Exhibition:

 Year 7 begin the year with a Base Line Test.
 This leads on an exciting project based around Colour Theory and composition of ideas.
 We use a wide range of media to produce some stunning collages based on the Brazilian artist Beatriz Milhaze’s work.
 Students will also learn the basic principles of working with clay to produce a colourful ceramic tile.
 Students are also introduced to Stop frame animation bring together all their research ideas.

 Year 8 are to produce work based around the theme of ‘Abstract Architecture’.
 They will build on their skills from Year 7 and produce a multi layered Art work using card, stencilling and 3D relief work.
 Students will use Photoshop to help to understand layering and different composition ideas.